brendanhcullen/bcullen/content/blog/2020-10-19-teaching-an-r-bootcamp-remotely/index.markdown

 Moreover, I assumed that student motivation would be at an all-time low and feelings of anxiety and uncertainty would be at an all-time high -- especially for those about to start their graduate school journey entirely online, very much contrary to plan.
 There were a lot of horrible things going on in the world in September 2020, which marked 6 months into the COVID-19 pandemic in the U.S. -- people's loved ones were getting sick, the killing of innocent Black lives continued, a bitter presidential race reached full swing -- not to mention devastating wildfires that raged all along the west coast.
 (Of course, while I wish I could actually write about these events in the past tense, all of these problems continue).

 So, how do you get people excited about learning R amidst all of *that*?
-Needless to say, this felt a little daunting 😨.
+Needless to say, this felt a little daunting.
 Fortunately, though, there are people out there who are experts in this sort of thing who have graciously shared their resources and advice, and this helped me immensely to run a successful bootcamp.

 ## Who attended?